EDWARD F. PALM, Ph.D.

 or ordering information online.)

-Tiger Papa Three: Memoir of a Combined Action Marine in Vietnam (forthcoming from McFarland Books).
+Tiger Papa Three: Memoir of a Combined Action Marine in Vietnam.
+McFarland, 2020.

 "The Importance of Being Ernest: A Veteran's Eye View of W.D.
 Ehrhart's Vietnam War Poetry and Prose."